-You can slow-roast a pork shoulder to make your pulled pork, or look for it prepackaged at your local grocery store.
+You can slow-roast a pork pulled pork, or look for it prepackaged at your local grocery store.
 The same goes for barbecue sauce.
 You can make your own or use your favorite brand of sauce on the pork.

 I love creating deliciousness in my kitchen, but sometimes shortcuts are a good thing.
 You can take all day making the ingredients for the dishes you prepare or buy good quality products that allow you to spend more time with your family and friends instead of in the kitchen.